TheReal4m4d3u5/soundBoard/README.md

 In doing this project I have learned how to think like a developer and practice developer habits by learning how to set up a web development project and how to track my changes and development in a version tracking tool.
 I followed a process of creating and closing issues in github and creating documentation for my application.
 There were a number of tech stacks that were used in this project such as html-HTML, CSS and Javascript.
 Github was used for the version control tool which has all the branch repositories, open and closed issues, and logs to saved changes.
 It also includes a professional readme, showing installation of my app, how to use it, license, features, how to contribute and how to test the application.

 Throught this project I learned professional practices and habits, new technologies and how to deploy my app and made app live on the internet for everyone to see and contribute to.

+This project is a media player that we built to reinforce our knowledge of git, HTML, CSS, and Java Script.
+It is reactive to different screen sizes and to user input.
+This project allows users to play commonly used sound effects.

 ## Table of Contents